 Why might someone use aeroponics over hydroponics?
 This is all highly dependent on the type of weed and quality you’re looking to grow.
 For one thing, aeroponics generally enjoys a higher yield than hydroponics.

 Better aeration of the roots.

 Though plants being grown with a hydroponics system do sit in oxygenated water, they still cannot hope to compete with the oxygen exposure enjoyed by the roots of aeroponics plants.

 Aeroponic plants are also often healthier, or at least less at risk for encountering disease.
 This is largely due to the fact that they are grown in a highly controlled environment that is not subject to the variables of the outdoors.

 This is also due to the fact that the constant exposure to water that hydroponic plants deal with can result in bacteria growth.
 Growers can prevent bacterial growth by paying close attention to the water and keeping the temperature of the water cool enough to inhibit growth.

 If you are looking for dependable plant growth and health, you may find that aeroponics is the most stable option for providing you with it.

-Some planters may also appreciate the fact that it is slightly more environmentally friendly than hydroponics.
+Some planters may also appreciate the fact that it's slightly more environmentally friendly than hydroponics.